eirinko/eirinko/README.md

 - 👋 Hi, I’m @eirinko
 - 👀 I’m interested in knitting, cooking, nature, and my baby.
-- 🌱 I’m currently learning GIT, Python (maybe some Javascript).
+- 🌱 I’m currently learning GIT, Python and Java.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... eirinkorvald.ek@gmail.com